ritikdhasmana/Cymail/README.md

 Here random accounts are accounts which aren't included in user's cyberConnect following, follower, firends list.

-And if this count exceeds 30 then the user is flagged as spammer and isn't allowed to send mails anymore till this count resets to a value loewr than 30.
+And a user isn't allowed to send mail to more than 30 random addresses per month.

 ##### Delete